CnC-RaVaGe/ra2yr-terrain-expansion/README.md

         file extension as the file you opened.

     Your filename might be something like `sand01.des`.
-Be sure that your chosen basename does not conflict with an existing tileset!
+Be sure that your chosen `basename` does not conflict with an existing tileset!
+Also use a filename (`basename` + `id`) that is no longer than 8 characters!
 You should save the file in the same folder as the original file you opened.

 #### Integrate Tile with Final Alert 2
 - TBD